Device Certificates - Management and Expiration

 SAN - NT Principal Name User Identifier, of the form username@orgdomain.com

-If a Device Certificate is installed via Zero Touch Deployment, the NT Principal Name field will be blank.
+If a Device Certificate is installed via zero touch deployment, the NT Principal Name field will be blank.

 Storage

-The Banyan apps securely store the Device Certificate so that it can only be accessed by the device user (and processes authorized by the device user) who installed the app.
+The apps securely store the Device Certificate so that it can only be accessed by the device user (and processes authorized by the device user) who installed the app.
 The specific store used depends on the platform, as detailed below.

 Platform Device Certificate Store